 The Pacific Skyline Council’s territory (see map here) includes all of the communities from Daly City and South San Francisco in the north, to Los Altos and Mountain View in the south, to the coast on the west.

-Last year, 172 young men in the council achieve Scouting’s highest rank, Eagle Scout.
-In order to achieve this prestigious award, the Scout must earn 21 merit badges, develop and lead a service project to better his community and demonstrate leadership within his Troop.
+Every year, about 200 Scouts in the council achieve Scouting’s highest rank, Eagle Scout.
+In order to achieve this prestigious award, the Scout must earn 21 merit badges, develop and lead a service project to better their community and demonstrate leadership within their Troop.
 Nationally, less than 5% of all Scouts ever achieve this award.

 The council is governed by a volunteer Executive Board made up of many of the leaders of the local communities.
 The program is guided by a staff of 8 full-time professional Scouters and supported by 8 dedicated full- and part-time support staff members.